pehrn/FinApp/README.md

 I have followed a very basic ASP.NET Web API + React course, but I have added (and still adding) some extra features.

+Sign-in with a demo user:
+- Username: demo
+- Password: demoUser!1234

 [Try the application](https://www.finapp-demo.com)